EQWorks/python-curriculum/ff-outro.md

 (By [IBM](https://www.ibm.com/products/robotic-process-automation))

-To sustain an asynchronous and decentralized workforce with a massive amount of information exposed through transparency, open-source participants frequently make and improve automation to optimize or abstract away processes.
+To sustain an asynchronous and decentralized workforce with massive amounts of information open to the public, open-source participants frequently make and improve automation to optimize or abstract away processes.
 This mindset drives people to continually lookout for new ways to adapt and improve their workflow.

 But it is rare for existing tools and automation to provide a perfect fit for everyone's use-cases.
 People resort to hacking, or creative workarounds, to bend tools to their will.